Voog/design-boilerplate/README.md

 ### Language menu
 Voog standard designs must have a navigation menu.

-* If language menu has langugae flags, then there must be an option to toggle them.
+* If language menu has language flags, then there must be an option to toggle them.

 ### Site search